 To claim prior tax year refunds

-Another reason to file prior tax year returns could be to secure a tax refund from the IRS that you are owed.
-It was recently revealed that three-quarters of taxpayers received a refund for 2018, at an average of almost $3,000.
-However, you will need to have completed a tax return for a given year in order to get it... and not owe the IRS anything anyway.
+Another reason to file prior tax year returns could be to secure a tax refund that you are owed.
+The average refund for 2019 was more than $2,500, but you will need to have completed a tax return for a given year in order to get it... and not owe the IRS anything either.

 To protect Social Security benefits

-Another way in which you could miss out money is if you are self-employed.
-If you fail to file your federal income tax return, any self-employment income you earned will not be reported to the Social Security Administration and you will not receive credits toward Social Security retirement or disability benefits.
+Another way in which you could miss out financially by not filing your federal return on time is if you are self-employed.
+This is because any income you earned through self-employment will not have been reported to the Social Security Administration, potentially meaning you won’t receive the credits you need to qualify for Social Security retirement or disability benefits.

-To avoid credit report damage and other problems securing loans
+To avoid credit damage and problems securing loans

-If you owe money to the IRS, this could be flagged on your credit report in much the same way as any other debt would, and affect your ability to secure credit.
-In a similar vein, if you are looking to buy or refinance a home, get a business loan or apply for federal aid for higher education, the best mortgage lenders and other financial institutions will want sight of copies of filed tax returns to proceed.
+If you owe money to the IRS, this could be flagged on your credit report in much the same way as any other debt would, and potentially affect your ability to secure personal loans, credit cards, mortgages and so on.
+In a similar vein, if you are looking to buy or refinance a home, get a business loan or apply for federal aid for higher education, the best mortgage lenders and other credit providers will want sight of copies of filed tax returns to proceed.

 How to file prior year tax returns